dictation-toolbox/Caster/docs/readthedocs/User_Dir/Caster_User_Dir.md

  - Linux and MacOS: `~/.local/share/caster`

 Users can set the location of their Caster user directory using the environment variable `CASTER_USER_DIR`.
 For help on setting environment variables on your system, search for "setting environment variables <_your OS_>".

-*Note for Dragon users*: The Caster User directory is managed by Caster, and should not be confused with Natlink's UserDirectory, which is set to the Caster source code directory if using the [Alternative Natlink Configuration](../Installation/Dragon_NaturallySpeaking.md/#-alternative-natlink-configuration).

 **Layout  Description**